-1. Buy a 3-Month Food Supply of Beans and Fish
+1. Buy a 3-Month Pantry Supply of Beans and Fish

 - If you don’t want to stock up on canned fish in your food storage, store canned chicken or another meat.

 - You could include small cans of beans, dried beans, legumes or canned fish.
-Note: We will buy long-term beans another week in March.
+Note: We will stock up on long-term beans in a few weeks.

 - Watch for sales throughout the month.
 If you live in Utah, take advantage of the great prices at grocery case lot sales at some of our local grocery stores.

 - TIP: Always rinse canned beans before using.